New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 These five metrics - conversion rate, funnel analysis, CAC, CLV, and churn rate - tell you what's happening with your website.
 But they don't tell you why.
 Why do people abandon carts at checkout?
 Why do first-time buyers never return?
 Why does traffic from certain sources convert better than others?

 To answer these questions, you need to see what customers actually experience on your site.
-You need behavioral analytics that show not just what people did, but the context behind their decisions.
+You need behavioral analytics that shows not just what people did, but the context behind their decisions - visit recordings that capture hesitation and frustration, heatmaps that show what gets attention and what gets ignored, and conversion waterfalls that pinpoint the exact step where users leave.

 Your website already captures these signals.
 These five metrics give them structure, and deeper analysis reveals the story behind the numbers.
 Together, they form a complete picture of how your digital presence performs, and more importantly, how to make it better.